 - to incorporate, to participate in any way whatsoever, to manage, to supervise, to operate and to promote enterprises, businesses and companies; - to finance businesses and companies (hereafter referred as investment activities); - to borrow, to lend and to raise funds, including the issuance of bonds, convertible bonds, promissory notes or other securities or evidence of indebtedness as well as to enter into agreements in connection with the aforementioned.

-These financial statements of the Company were authorized for issue by the shareholder EnBW AG on 13 March 2024.
+These financial statements of the Company were authorized by the Supervisory Board for issue by Board of Directors on 13 March 2025.

 Basis of preparation

 (a) Statement of compliance